Regulations – auto

 View your State/Territory regulations using the links below.

 The good news.
-A 35% VLT for front passenger windows is the standard across Australia.
-But from 2018, all States and Territories have introduced different requirements for rear windows, i.e. windows behind the driver, or windows behind the B pillar.
+A 35% VLT allowance for front passenger windows is the standard across Australia.
+But all States and Territories have introduced different requirements for rear windows, i.e. windows behind the driver, or windows behind the B pillar.
 For these windows, the NT allows 15% VLT and 20% VLT is permitted everywhere else.

 To learn why it’s important to tint within these legal limits, take a look at our Keeping it legal fact sheet.